 Community and non-profit organizations often serve as trusted resources for information and access for many Minneapolis residents.
 All of the educational resources and materials produced by Minneapolis Elections & Voter Services are available for use by any organization or group to help share neutral information about how elections work.
 Elections & Voter Services is also interested in partnering with organizations to identify other ways in which the division can support organizations in helping Minneapolis residents connect with information about how to register and vote.

-Elections & Voter Services will have materials your organization can use to help share key messages about the 2017 election.
+Elections & Voter Services will have materials your organization can use to help share key messages about the upcoming elections.
 Please contact us at firstname.lastname@example.org if you are interested in personalizing these materials with your organizational contact information as well.

 CORE stands for Charitable Organizations Recruitment for Elections.This program allows nonprofit 501(c)(3) organizations to receive compensation for recruiting individuals to serve as volunteer (unpaid) election judges.
 An organization is required to recruit a minimum of 10 volunteer (unpaid) election judges in order to receive compensation.
 Compensation for the organization is $1,300 (minimum of 10 judges who attend training and work on Election Day) plus $130 for each additional election judge.

 Election judges gain valuable experience working with voters and for the City of Minneapolis, and are helping to serve the community by participating in making voting more accessible at polling places across the city.

 We hope to partner with your organization!
 To learn more and to participate, contact Tim Schwarz at email@example.com.

 2016 City-wide Polling Place Map with Ward-Precinct List - 2 page downloadable/printable at 11x17 inches will be updated for 2017

 All voters can check their polling location using the MN Secretary of State Poll Finder or by calling 311.